Skip to content

 extends fun asAddress(self: Slice, chain: Int): Address;

-Casts the Slice to an Address in a given chain ID and returns it.
-The inverse of Address.asSlice() and a safe but more gas-expensive version of Slice.asAddressUnsafe().
+Casts the Slice to an Address on a given chain ID and returns it.
+It is the inverse of Address.asSlice() and a safe but more gas-expensive version of Slice.asAddressUnsafe().

 Attempts to specify a Slice with an invalid account ID length throw an error with exit code 136: Invalid standard address.